The Rebel Archetype Pushes Back

 We must be mindful that rules and structures have value.
 A mature rebel understands this.
 It is only when these things become dogmatic, when they suppress creativity, that they become troublesome.
 We can always count on the rebel to keep us safe from such danger.

 We think we can’t rely on the rebel archetype, but we can.
 We can trust she’ll get us out of a bind.
 She’ll break us free from thinking that any rule, structure or person has authority over us.
-She is a driving force of our self-esteem and can work hand-in-hand with the survivor archetypes (victim, prostitute, child and saboteur) to bring us back to power in our lives.

 The Paradox of Needing to Belong